DennisMatambanadzo/MafaroTickets/README.md

-# eTicketor
+# Mafaro Tickets

-# Welcome to eTicketor API
+# Welcome to Mafaro Tickets API

 This API enables hosts to create events and event goers to purchase ticket for the events online